Brain Surgery

 • Cranial surgery – To access the brain, part of the skull, called a bone flap, is removed.
 The bone flap is replaced after surgery with plates and screws.

 • Skull base surgery – Some tumors sit underneath the brain and can be difficult to reach during surgery.
-In skull base surgery, the tumor is reached from underneath or from the side by removing parts of the skull.

 • Transsphenoidal surgery – Brain surgery performed through the nostril.